A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Related Work

-\textbf{Related Work.} Manual contact tracing is a widely used strategy that has been successful in controlling past outbreaks; see \citet{armbruster2007contact, armbruster2007who,eames2007contact,kiss2005disease,kiss2008effect} for a discussion on contact tracing, its effectiveness, and mathematical models to study contact tracing in networks.
+Manual contact tracing is a widely used strategy that has been successful in controlling past outbreaks; see \citet{armbruster2007contact, armbruster2007who,eames2007contact,kiss2005disease,kiss2008effect} for a discussion on contact tracing, its effectiveness, and mathematical models to study contact tracing in networks.
 Recently, digital contact tracing has emerged as another powerful technology to control outbreaks, especially evident in the COVID-19 pandemic \citep{ahmed:ieee20,salathe2020covid,lorch2020spatiotemporal}.
 Though the importance of contact tracing is well studied, we are the first to view it as an algorithmic problem and give provable guarantees to our methods.
 Moreover, we are the first to address fairness concerns in quarantine decisions.

+Our paper adds to a line of work developing theoretical models for intervention problems in networked epidemic processes; however, prior works have only considered these problems in idealized settings.
+For instance,~\citep{ekmsw-2006, kempe:esa05,sambaturu2020designing, Minutoli2020scalable} consider problems of optimizing interventions such as vaccination and social distancing in a non-adaptive and complete information setting, where the intervention is only done at the start of the epidemic.
+In contrast, our paper focuses on the more realistic contact tracing problem, in which decisions need to be made at each timestep.
+Moreover, we only assume knowledge of a local neighborhood of the currently infected nodes, which is more realistically available.

 Concurrent to our work, \citet{meister2021optimizing} introduce a model of manual contact tracing and design provably optimal algorithms.
 They focus on developing algorithms to mitigate the disease's health detriments after the outbreak stops while we focus on quarantining to minimize the disease spread during the outbreak.
 Though they have a more realistic model of discovering contacts, we claim our contact tracing model is more realistic since it operates in real time.
-Furthermore, their model only applies to manual contact tracing and is more theoretical in nature while our model applies to both and yields practical heuristics.
+Furthermore, their model applies to manual contact tracing and remains primarily a theoretical contribution while our model applies to both and additionally yields improved practical heuristics.
 Finally, we note that \citet{meister2021optimizing} mention the dynamic setting of contact tracing as important future work; our paper takes a first step in addressing this complex problem.